nitrologic/fountain/sandbox/sloppy.md

+# code under observation

 it's discord week

 In a newly created sandbox sloppy is this morning 180 lines of deno.

-# models under test

-# code under observation

-## sloppy.ts code review of a deno utility
+## sloppy.ts code review of a rapidly growing deno utility

 August 2025 was going to be private repos with venture capital pitch decks flowing with enthusiasm.